 • Gilead Sciences Inc.’s antiviral remdesivir was the first medication backed by early clinical data.
 The U.S. Food and Drug Administration approved the drug Oct.
 22, making it the first to obtain formal clearance for treating the coronavirus.
 Earlier, the FDA had cleared it for emergency use after research showed it helps hospitalized patients recover from Covid-19 more quickly than standard care alone.
 Subsequent studies from the World Health Organization reported a lack of impact on patient deaths.
 However, some infectious disease specialists say such antivirals are most likely to be effective when used early, before the infection overwhelms the body.

 • In June, a University of Oxford study showed the cheap anti-inflammatory steroid dexamethasone improved survival in patients with Covid-19 who needed breathing assistance, making it the first treatment to show life-saving promise.
 A generic made by companies including Mylan NV and Merck & Co., dexamethasone fights excessive inflammation, sometimes called a cytokine storm, which can be worse than the viral infection itself.

 • Because Covid-19 can cause blood clots that destroy people’s organs, some doctors are finding it helpful to treat patients with blood thinners.

-3. What’s the controversy over blood plasma?
+3. What’s the controversy over convalescent plasma?

-4. What happened with the malaria drugs?
+4. What happened with those?

 5. What else is being investigated?